(Pairwise) comparisons between predictions (marginal effects)

 argument is used as for the predictions, i.e.margin

 Character string, indicates the package to use for computing contrasts and comparisons.
-Usually, this argument can be ignored, unless you want to explicitly use another package than marginaleffects to calculate contrasts and pairwise comparisons.
+Setting

 to calculate interaction contrasts,"consecutive"